Warts and verrucas

-With around three in every 100 people treated for genital warts each year, these are the second most common type of sexually transmitted infection (STI) in England (the most common is chlamydia).
+With around one in 10 sexually active people developing genital warts at some point in their life (iv), these are the second most common type of sexually transmitted infection (STI) in England (the most common is chlamydia) (v).
 Like common warts and veruccas, genital warts are caused by HPV.
-Most are caused by HPV type 6 or 11 rather than the strains that cause common warts.
+Most are caused by HPV type 6 or 11 rather than the strains that cause common warts (vi).

 Genital warts appear on or around the genital or anal area, and are spread during skin-to-skin sexual contact – not just by penetrative sexual intercourse – as well as by sharing sex toys.
 It can take some time for the warts to develop after an initial HPV infection (months or years even), and some people have the virus but don’t develop any warts.
 This means you can be a HPV carrier without knowing it, and you could pass the virus on to others who may go on to develop warts.

 Genital warts are mostly painless, though some can cause irritation and soreness.
 Some people, however, may find them distressing and embarrassing.
-Around one in five people with genital warts have another STI too, and are usually advised to have tests and treatment at a sexual health or genitourinary medicine (GUM) clinic.
+If you have genital warts you could have another STI too, and you may be advised to have tests and treatment at a sexual health or genitourinary medicine (GUM) clinic.

 Women with genital warts are also advised not to put off having their usual cervical screening tests.
-While HPV types 6 and 11 aren’t linked with cancer, other HPV types are (most cases of cervical cancer are caused by HPV infection).
-And it’s thought that if you have genital warts, you may also be infected with another strain of HPV.
+While HPV types 6 and 11 aren’t linked with cancer, other HPV types are (most cases of cervical cancer are caused by HPV infection (vii)).

-The good news is that most genital warts disappear in time without any treatment (around a third of visible warts clear up within six months).
+The good news is that most genital warts disappear in time without any treatment (around a third clear up within six months (viii)).
 You can, however, have them treated with creams that burn or destroy the wart tissue, by having them frozen off, by having them surgically removed or by having them destroyed with a laser.
 Learn more: Genital warts explained: causes, treatment and support